 Which is followed by Tim O’Brien reading from The Things They Carried.
 The passage he reads, for the second time in this episode, is a tribute to the stoicism and suffering of the American infantryman.
 We cut, briefly to O’Brien himself choking back the tears before the credits roll to the cloying sound of Let It Be.

 What is actually going on becomes clear at a preview of the film organised by Rocky Mountain PBS.
 Ken Burns shares the stage with General Merrill McPeak (2).
 The presenter quotes George H W Bush (that’s George H W Bush whose CIA CV includes involvement with Operation Condor, who as Vice-President was closely involved in the Iran-Contra scandal and the brutal war against Nicaragua and who as president launched the unprovoked invasion of Panama (3)) as saying “The final lesson of Vietnam is that no great nation can long afford to be sundered by a memory.”
 You might be wary of going with what a man like that tells you is the “final” lesson of Vietnam.
 But Burns is very much on the same page and responds, “[Vietnam has] so much unfinished business for so many Americans from all different perspectives.
 And we tried so hard in this film to make sure that we honoured all the perspectives, We didn’t in a knee jerk reaction make anybody wrong.
 When somebody did something well we said it was well and we let the record of the other side speak for itself.
 We had an opportunity to repair that which President Bush understood very very well.”
 Then, before the Q&A starts he asks everyone in the audience who served in Vietnam and everyone who protested the war to stand up to be applauded together because, “if we’re going to get this country together we are going to have to realise that there are two sides to a coin.”
 I think this suggestion goes to the heart of the problem with the film.
 For protesters, the war represented the slaughter of well over a million civilians, the rape, torture and imprisonment of thousands more, the destruction of much of rural South Vietnam with its population being driven into appalling conditions in refugee camps, along with the devastation of much of the the North of the country, all carried out for no good purpose.
 For much of America though, including many of those who fought there, this war was, despite some acknowledged excesses, a morally justified, pursuit of a legitimate, principled objective; Ronald Reagan’s “noble cause.”
 These positions are not two sides of a coin.
 They are two radically different points of view, two sides of a deep moral and historical chasm.
 What happened during the Vietnam War was that America got to see up close the brutality of US foreign policy.
-And some people recoiled in horror and some people managed to remain oblivious to or even embrace this brutality.
+And some people recoiled in horror and some people managed to remained oblivious to or even embraced this brutality.
 And it would require the mother of all truth and reconciliation commissions to bridge this divide but that is not what Ken Burns gives us.
 Instead, principally by omission, but occasionally by outright misrepresentation, he sets out to satisfy Max Cleland’s need for meaning and to make America as a whole feel better about Vietnam by hiding a lot of the awful, uncomfortable truth.

 There are three parts to this website: the overview addresses thematically the aspects of the war that Ken Burns consistently misrepresents to achieve his aims of meaning and reconciliation; the second part consists of a time coded commentary on all ten episodes, identifying exactly where the film presents a false, misleading or materially incomplete picture of events; the third part, headed “Continuities”, sketches the various ways in which the Vietnam War is entirely typical of US foreign policy.